morganthomas/winning-arguments/winning-arguments.md

 TODO: break down

-The hawk-eyed reader may notice that we have taken some liberties with parentheses in this translation.
-For example, we wrote ((x is Greek) or (x is Latin) or (x is Hebrew)), but technically this statement cannot be produced by our syntax rules, because our syntax rules cannot produce three "or" clauses under one shared set of paretheses.
+The hawk-eyed reader may notice that I have taken some liberties with parentheses in this translation.
+For example, I wrote ((x is Greek) or (x is Latin) or (x is Hebrew)), but technically this statement cannot be produced by our syntax rules, because our syntax rules cannot produce three "or" clauses under one shared set of paretheses.
 To conform technically to our syntax, the statement must be written with two of the "or" clauses parenthesized together, in one of these two ways (with the added parentheses in bold):

 (**(**(x is Greek) or (x is Latin)**)** or (x is Hebrew)

 ((x is Greek) or **(**(x is Latin) or (x is Hebrew)**)**)

 Both of these statements mean the same thing and are true under exactly the same circumstances: namely, when at least one of the three clauses is true.
 Later we will be able to prove formally that these two statements are true under exactly the same circumstances.
-We omit the bolded parentheses and are deliberately ambiguous about which of these two statements we mean, purely as a matter of convenience, in an example of what is called an **abuse of notation**.
+We omit the bolded parentheses are am deliberately ambiguous about which of these two statements we mean, purely as a matter of convenience, in an example of what is called an **abuse of notation**.

 The other example of us taking liberty with parentheses in this translation is of the same kind, but with "and" instead of "or."
 The statement as a whole has the form: